 Fort Worth Housing Solutions is breaking ground with a bold, new initiative that will improve the quality of life for more than 1,000 Fort Worth citizens who live in public housing.
 By participating in a new HUD demonstration program called RAD, the agency now has the means to de-concentrate our public housing developments into vibrant, mixed-income and mixed-use neighborhoods.

 HUD initiated RAD, or the Rental Assistance Demonstration Program, to address the underfunded capital needs of the nation’s deteriorating public housing stock.
 The RAD program operates by converting public housing subsidies into project-based rental assistance contracts.
-These contracts can be leveraged against private debt sources to raise the necessary funds for significant rehabilitation, renovation or construction.
+Along with public, private and tax-credit equity, these contracts can be leveraged to raise the necessary funds for significant rehabilitation, renovation or construction.

 In essence, RAD allows the agency to seek private funding options to renovate our properties, some of which have been in long disrepair.
 This will keep them viable and most importantly affordable.
 It also gives us the ability to develop new affordable housing across the city in public-private partnerships.

 The RAD program directly affects the families residing at Butler Place, a deteriorating property built in the 1940s.
 In a phased approach, residents are being relocated to quality, mixed-income apartment complexes located in different neighborhoods across the city.
 Residents continue to pay about the same amount for rent.